 How does a student know who is the official campus contact person?

 We have a database so that students can locate the campus contact person, if such a person has been designated.
 If a campus contact person has not been designated, we will work with the student to add someone from the campus to our system.
-Please note that many universities do not offer advising services and can only offer to complete the Institutional Assessment Form.

 What is your policy on advisors helping students with their application?